BodduSriPavan-111/pyCoastal/paper.md

 **3.1.1.
 Pierson–Moskowitz (PM) spectrum**

-This spectrum for a fully-developed sea [@Henrique et al., 2003] is defined as:
+This spectrum for a fully-developed sea [@Henrique2003] is defined as:

 $$
 S_{PM}(f) = \frac{5}{16} H_s^2 f_p^4 f^{-5}\